file-citas/zotgraph/README.md

 ![author color](/images/color.png)

 ZotGraph will parse your Zotero Annotations and add them to the display.
+You can click the link at the end of each annotation paragraph to open the pdf and jump to the respective highlight.

 ![annotations](/images/annotations.png)